Contents

 - Enter a source name in the Search field to locate and display a specific source.

-- Selecting a source input type in the list opens the Add a source option.
+- Selecting a source input type in the list filters and displays your selection(s).

 - Click Filter again to hide the menu.

-The Active First icon in the + Source panel allows users to filter the sources displayed in the panel by Active First, Last Edited, Last Created, Alphanumeric, and source type.
+The Activity filter in the Source panel allows users to filter the sources displayed in the panel by Active First, Last Edited, Last Created, and Alphanumeric.

 - Click Active First in the + Source panel.